nakib33/Hypothesis-Tests-for-Strategic-Business-Insights/README.md

 • **Conclusion:** Fail to reject null hypothesis

 ### 📢 Business Interpretation

-"Despite the $1,000 higher average revenue in South region, this difference is **not statistically significant**.
-Regional strategies should focus on factors beyond geography to improve revenue."
+Despite the $1,000 higher average revenue in South region, this difference is **not statistically significant**.
+Regional strategies should focus on factors beyond geography to improve revenue.

 ---